 Experience the core meaning and practices of Mussar in a small group web meeting.
 You will be guided by an experienced Mussar Institute facilitator over a period of 4 weeks via Zoom Video.
 This conferencing platform allows everyone to be on the screen at the same time.
 Sessions run between 90 and 120 minutes.

 Terri Thornton: I am the current TMI coordinator for A Taste of Mussar for local groups.
 I have been studying Mussar for over eight years, having taken most of the online courses through TMI, including Manchim.
 I have facilitated Seeking Everyday Holiness, A Season of Mussar I, and Middah a Month at my own congregation.
 I have also facilitated several A Taste of Mussar courses using the Canvas platform and I am excited to facilitate the first of many A Taste of Mussar programs over Zoom!

-TUESDAYS: 7:00-9:00 pm ET, February 5, 12, 19, 26
+TUESDAYS: 7:00 pm ET, March 5, 12, 19, 26 (REGISTRATION CLOSES February 24)

-WEDNESDAYS, 7:00-9:00 pm ET, March 6, 13, 27, April 3
+WEDNESDAYS: 7:00 pm ET, March 6, 13, 27, April 3 (REGISTRATION CLOSES February 25)

-WEDNESDAYS, 7:00-9:00 pm ET, April 10, 17, 24, May 1
+WEDNESDAYS: 7:00 pm ET, April 10, 17, 24, May 1 (REGISTRATION CLOSES March 31)

 Sharona Silverman: I have been involved with the study of Mussar since Alan Morinis came to Phoenix to do a presentation in 2003.
 I have continued taking courses since that time and became a facilitator through the Manchim program in 2013.
 I have facilitated most of the courses and have gained tremendous insight and deep gratitude, as I commit myself to study and grow.
 I served on the board of The Mussar Institute for several years, the Kallah Program Planning Team, and am presently a member of the Facilitation Development Council.
 I believe A Taste of Mussar is a very important course as it sets a foundation for Mussar study, with material for integrating the history, concepts, and wisdom for growing on one’s Mussar journey.